-If there is one thing that can help any professional increase their referral rate it is face-to-face time with clients and influencers.
+Virtual meetings are efficient, but if there is one thing that can help any professional fuel referrals it is face-to-face time with clients and influencers.

 Actual getting-together-with those other humans more often tends to lead to better or deeper relationships, and more opportunities to be positioned for referrals and recommendations.
 And more meetings mean more opportunities to ask for referrals bluntly if you are that way inclined, right?

-There is a plethora of research which suggests that even with all the wonderful methods we have today for building our brands, and personal profiles, and finding and connecting with prospective clients, referral business remains the best business.
+There is a plethora of research which suggests that even with all the wonderful methods we have today for building our brands, and personal profiles, and finding and connecting with prospective clients, referral (or word of mouth) business remains the best business.
 For example:

-Word-of-mouth is a winner when it comes to finding and gaining new clients and building a professional practice.
+Word-of-mouth remains the winner when it comes to finding and gaining new clients and building a professional practice.